ShaikAmeena2990/Semiconductorchip-hotspot-detection/README.md

 # Dataset

-The dataset is sourced from the ICCAD Benchmark Suite, consisting of labeled layout images:
+The dataset is sourced from the ICCAD Benchmark consisting of labeled layout images:

 Classes: Hotspot and Non-Hotspot
 Preprocessing:
 Images resized to 128x128

-Data split into train (70%), validation (20%), and test (10%)

-Data augmentation applied (horizontal and vertical flips)
+Data split into train (70%), validation (20%), and test (10%) Data augmentation applied (horizontal and vertical flips)

 # Project Pipeline

-1.Data Preparation
+1.Data Preparation:

-.Image loading and splitting using splitfolders
+Image loading and splitting using splitfolders Augmentation with ImageDataGenerator

-.Augmentation with ImageDataGenerator

-2.Model Development
+2.Model Development:

-CNN model using Conv2D, MaxPooling2D, Flatten, Dense, Dropout

-Binary classification with sigmoid activation
+CNN model using Conv2D, MaxPooling2D, Flatten, Dense, Dropout Binary classification with sigmoid activation
 Compiled with Adam optimizer and binary cross-entropy loss

-3.Training and Evaluation
+3.Training and Evaluation:
 Trained for 10 epochs on augmented data
 Validated on unseen layout images
 Evaluated using accuracy and loss metrics

 Deployment (Optional)